briandef/bf16/README.md

 If the compiler finds an end loop and the stack is empty, it errors with a message about unmatched loops.
 Likewise if the stack isn't empty after code processing is complete.

+## Compiling and Running Brainfuck Code

+As mentioned above, the bf16-compiler turns brainfuck source code into object code for the cpu.
+The output can be directly loaded onto a the instructions ROM in the circuit.
+However, Logisim requires a header on ROM images, so after compiling there's an additional step.
+The `tools/make-rom` script adds the header to the ROM image so that it will load properly in Logisim.

+To compile the `helloword.bf` source code in the **examples** directory first run `bf16-compiler`, passing in the code over stdin and saving stdout as the object code:

+`<examples/helloworld.bf ./bf16-compiler > examples/helloworld.bf16`

+Then make the rom image with `tools/make-rom`:

+`<examples/helloworld.bf16 tools/make-rom > examples/helloworld.rom`

+This is all done in one easy step with `tee`:

+`<examples/hellworld.bf ./bf16-compiler | tee examples/helloworld.bf16 | tools-make-rom > examples/hellworld.rom`

+At this point `hellworld.rom` can be loaded in Logisim by right clicking the instructions ROM and choosing 'Load Image'.

+## Why?!

+I designed this cpu just to learn and have something fun to play with, then discovered that it makes a halfway decent brainfuck debugger, since you can see instructions, memory, input, and output all at once.